 Trait-guilt is rigid

-As time moves on, John feels more and more that being “morally corrupt” is too much for him to cope, and he wants desperately to clear his conscience.
-OCD has found its grip, and John has an incredible urge to “tell” his closest and most trusted friend about his perceived “immorality”.
+Time moves on, and John feels more and more that being “morally corrupt” is too much for him to cope, and he wants desperately to clear his conscience.
+OCD has found its grip, and he has an incredible urge to “tell” his closest and most trusted friend about his perceived immorality.
 Afterwards, he feels immense relief because his friend reassures him that all is fine.
-John believes that his conscience is clear or that he’s finally free of the sin that had marked his character.
-However, he soon starts to think that perhaps he should seek out reassurance by going to a priest and “confessing” what he’d done years before.
+John believes that his conscience is clear or that he’s finally free of the sin that he thinks marked his character.
+However, he soon starts to think that perhaps he should seek out reassurance by going to a priest and confessing what he’d done years before.
 Before too long, John’s confessing ritual gets worse, increasing the severity of his OCD.

 Exactly how did OCD play a role in this otherwise natural emotion for John?

 Earlier, it was noted that when one does something wrong, subsequent “what-ifs” are legitimate, as is the resolution.
 Yet, when someone has an OCD episode, they feel intrusive guilt, not authentic guilt.
 This is the part that is hard to define because a person feels the emotion deeply.
 In any case, a resolve can never be in accordance with the feelings experienced because the guilt is invalid; it’s intrusive as a result of the obsession.
 The real event in John’s situation, for example, is separate from OCD, whether at the time he scrupled about it or not, or whether he genuinely resolved it or not.
 It means that trait-guilt has an invalid connection with a scrupulosity obsession because the obsession is meaningless.